 Biological Scientist: Median income for a biological scientist is $74,790 a year with an expected steady employment projection over the coming decade.

-Biomedical Engineer: Annual median income for a biomedical engineer is $85,620 based on the latest data available.
-Jobs for biomedical engineers are expected to grow at a 14% clip over the coming decade resulting in 10,900 new job openings during that time.
+Biomedical Engineering: Annual median income for a biomedical engineer is $85,620 based on the latest data available.
+Jobs in biomedical engineering are expected to grow at a 14% clip over the coming decade resulting in 10,900 new job openings during that time.

 Molecular & Cellular Biologist: Median annual income for a cellular and molecular biologist is $74,790 with a steady job growth projected over the coming ten year period.

 Additional Resources for Biologists

 Students intrigued by the best online biology degrees offered may also consider online degrees in tracks such as:

 - Physical Therapy

 - Liberal Arts